How to Test a Transformer with a Multimeter

 You expect to see a value between 120V and 240V, but this depends.

 If the reading is inaccurate, then your power source may be the cause of your problems.
-If the reading is accurate, proceed to check the output terminals on your transformer.
+If the reading is accurate, check the output terminals on your transformer.
 To do this,

 • Plug in your transformer to the power source